vegos/amnvolt_v3_firmware/Amnvolt_V3S/README.md

 ## ⭐ Highlights
 - **June 2025 / upgraded version.**
-- **Built‑in Hi‑Z circuit** to improve weak‑signal handling on long‑wire/Hi‑Z antennas (The same circuit with V3, a simple JFET).
+- **Built‑in Hi‑Z circuit** to improve weak‑signal handling on long‑wire/Hi‑Z antennas (The same with V3, a very simple High-Z circuit with a JFET).
 - **Built‑in headphone amplifier** — noticeably louder in headphones than previous non‑amp versions (V1 actually, V2 and later has headphone amp).
 - **Injection‑molded ABS enclosure** (stronger and cleaner than prior 3D‑printed shells).
 That's a really good upgrade.
 - **JFET power circuit optimized** — no more “battery drain after shutdown” issue.